pywood21/holz_202209/Manscriput/manuscript.md

 Fig.X the distribution of cell area (a), cell eccentricity (b), cell tangential diameter (c) and radial diameter measured from one specimen before.

-#### 3.3 Typical deformation patterns of three types of specimens by individual cell tracking
+#### 3.3 Typical deformation patterns of tracheid cell wall in three types of specimens

 The Fig.7 showed a typical deformation pattern of tracheid earlywood cell wall located at the compression part and tension part of three types of specimens.
-The changes in shape of cell walls during the mechanical test were intermittently extracted.
+The changes in shape of single cell wall located at both compression part and tension part of specimen during the mechanical test were intermittently extracted.
+And our results agree with the previous study that use replica method to intermittently observe cell wall deformation of rift-swan specimen [].

-For flat-sawn specimen, the compression and tension of tangential cell wall were observed at the compression and tension part of specimen, respectively.
+For flat-sawn specimen, a uniaxial compression and tension of tangential cell wall were possibly occurred at the compression and tension part of specimen, respectively.
+And because of the orthogonal orientation of cell wall in quarter-swan, the deformation of radial cell wall was observed.

-For quarter-swan,  the deformation pattern were observed at radial cell wall.
-It is because the orientation of the cell wall in quarter-swan was orthogonal to that of flat-swan.
 As quarter-swan was fractured when displacement reach to around only 1 mm, the dimensional changes of cell wall were relatively smaller than that of flat-swan.

 Different with flat- and quarter-sawn specimen, the cell walls in rift-sawn showed different deformation pattern.
-The shear deformation of cell wall was observed at both compression part and tension part.
-We suppose

-wine-rack structure
+The shear deformation of cell wall along the vertical and horizontal direction was observed at compression part and tension part, respectively.
+Furthermore, such orientation of tracheid cells was quite similar to the uniaxial loading of honeycombs in the in-plane off-axial direction.
+Li et al.[] have simulated the in-plane yield strengths of the square honeycombs in different direction under the compression by theoretical approach and FEM method.
+They have concluded the square honeycombs show a strong anisotropy when loaded in different orientations.
+And the numerical simulation indicates that the axial yield strength of the square honeycomb have minimum values at the angle of orientation with 37 degree to 38 degree, which corresponding to the orientation of annual ring for rift-swan.
+Therefore,  we suppose such shear deformation induced by the off-axis loading of trachied cell is responsible for the large displacement, relatively low MOE and MOR of rift-swan specimen.

 <img title="" src="../Figures/09_partial_deformation.png" alt="partial_deformation.png" width="473" data-align="inline">

-Fig.7 typical deformation of wood cell wall for three types of hinoki specimens during micro three-point bending test. (a) cell wall deformation of flat-swan specimen, upper: compression part, lower: tension part; (b) cell wall deformation of quarter-swan specimen, upper: compression part, lower: tension part; (c) cell wall deformation of rift-swan specimen, upper: compression part, lower: tension part.
+Fig.7 Typical deformation of wood cell wall for three types of hinoki specimens during micro three-point bending test. (a) cell wall deformation of flat-swan specimen, upper: compression part, lower: tension part; (b) cell wall deformation of quarter-swan specimen, upper: compression part, lower: tension part; (c) cell wall deformation of rift-swan specimen, upper: compression part, lower: tension part.
 The scale bar indicates 50 μm

-#### 3.4 Visualization of cell wall deformation evaluated by parameters
+#### 3.4 Visualization of the distribution of trachied cell wall deformation

+With the benefit of Grocker-

 The individual cell tracking algorithm performed well to extract thousands of common trachied cells existing at image sequence.
 After evaluating the intensity of the deformation. the 2d mapping was successfully built.